conjurer-rich/fast-flow-flywheel/pages/engagements/kickstart-essentials.md

 ### Flow Signals Radar

-A structured session to surface and prioritize the signals that suggest flow is breaking down—delivery delays, handoff friction, cognitive overload, unclear ownership, and more.
+A structured session to surface and prioritize the signals that suggest flow is breaking down,delivery delays, handoff friction, cognitive overload, unclear ownership, and more.

 ### Light-touch Landscape Mapping

-A quick, high-leverage view of how your teams and services are currently organized—and where friction is emerging.
+A quick, high-leverage view of how your teams and services are currently organized,and where friction is emerging.

 ### One Flow Clinic